 Your decision to become an organ and tissue donor can help save or significantly improve the lives of many people.
-Today, more than 120 Nova Scotians are waiting for an organ transplant while countless others are waiting for a tissue transplant.
+Today, about 130 Nova Scotians are waiting for an organ transplant while countless others are waiting for a tissue transplant.

 Organ donation from one person can save the lives of up to eight people.
 A single tissue donor can improve the lives of up to 40 people.